 So the solution isn’t to have no legal representation at all in the CAT, especially given the CAT’s ever-expanding jurisdiction into even more contentious areas of dispute than records requests.
 Such disputes are likely to be even more heated, and will likely require even more evidence to be presented, legal arguments to be heard, and specialized condominium law knowledge to be utilized.
 The need for competent legal representation for both unit owners and condominium corporations alike is even more apparent now.

-As one of the few condo lawyers in Ontario who have successfully represented unit owners at the CAT, the way to level the playing field isn’t to banish lawyers/paralegals altogether, it’s to award legal costs to the successful party – whether it be a unit owner or a condo corporation.
+As one of the few condo lawyers in Ontario who has successfully represented unit owners at the CAT, the way to level the playing field isn’t to banish lawyers/paralegals altogether, it’s to award legal costs to the successful party – whether it be a unit owner or a condo corporation.
 With the possibility of a legal costs award to reimburse the unit owner for their legal costs, owners are more likely to hire competent legal representation in the CAT.
 Not only would such legal representation help the unit owner, it also helps the CAT to reduce the amount of self-represented owners who do not know the law, who do not know the CAT system, and who prolong and unduly complicate the CAT file with extraneous and irrelevant arguments or evidence.

 Such a costs recovery system would also naturally open up the market to paralegals and junior lawyers, who can then offer their unit owner clients the prospect of their legal fees being reimbursed if their grievance is meritorious and their claim successful.
-Currently, a unit owner who approaches a junior lawyer or paralegal about a CAT grievance they have, must be advised by the lawyer/paralegal that even if they are 100% successful at the CAT Hearing, the CAT will not likely be awarding the owner with their legal costs.
-As a result, owners do not hire such legal assistance, and lawyers/paralegals give-up on trying to participate in the owner-side CAT market altogether; leaving the playing field unbalanced in favour of condo corporations who already have the benefit of legal counsel.
+Currently, a unit owner who approaches a lawyer or paralegal about a CAT grievance they have, must be advised by the lawyer/paralegal that even if they are 100% successful at the CAT Hearing, the CAT will not likely be awarding the owner with their legal costs.
+As a result, owners do not hire legal assistance, and lawyers/paralegals give up on trying to participate in the owner-side CAT market altogether; leaving the playing field unbalanced in favour of condo corporations who already have the benefit of legal counsel.
 There is currently little or no economic incentive for paralegals and lawyers to get involved with representing owners at the CAT, due to the CAT’s default presumption against awarding costs.

 Access to justice doesn’t mean that neither side can have a lawyer.
 Access to justice means that both sides – unit owners and condo corporations – should have easy access to lawyers and paralegals to represent them through what is a complicated, niche area of law.